 Odawara is in Kanagawa Prefecture, but is only an hour and a half away by train from Tokyo.
 The festival mainly takes place at and around Soga Bessho Bairin, a grove of about 35,000 plum trees that offers a clear view of Mt.
 Fuji.
 There are different kinds of plum blossoms here—red, white, pink, weeping; you name it!
 Make sure to check out the festivities as well—there’s a yabusame (horseback archery) demonstration on Feb.
-11, plus lion dances, a calligraphy performance, concerts and more.
+11 at 1pm (or postponed to the 18th in case of bad weather), plus lion dances, a calligraphy performance, concerts and more.
 Be sure to check the event schedule (in Japanese).

 Access: 15-minute walk from Shimosoga Station (Gotemba Line)

 This post is updated annually.
 Last update: Feb 6, 2018

 Watch this next